janikvonrotz/labtrail/README.md

 ### Docker

-Configure the environment variables and build the docker images.
+Configure the environment variables for docker and build the images.

 ```
 yarn docker-build-api